BikeCalc/swift-measures/README.md

 ### Contacting the maintainers

 If you want to share your thoughts on how to improve this repository, you can contact the code owner.
-See the `CODE_OWNERS.md` file for more information.
+See the `CODEOWNERS.txt` file for more information.

 ### Supporting this repository